-We offer our members and friends several opportunities to help manage the landscapes in the Bluegrass and to contribute to our chapter’s work.
+The Lexington Chapter of Wild Ones offers its members and friends several opportunities to help manage the landscapes in the Bluegrass and to contribute to our chapter’s work.
 Please contact us if you are interested in any of these activities:

 1.)
 The Wild Ones pollinator garden in Wellington Park.
 We created this garden in 2014 near the park entrance on Wellington Way.
 Most of the plants are sun-loving wildflowers, but we planted a few shrubs and grasses as well.
 Wild Ones members have managed the garden from its beginning.
 Individual volunteers can take charge of a section, mostly keeping it weeded.
 Five or six times a year we also meet as a group for larger clean-up or restoration projects.
 We have no regular schedule for those meetings.
 We get many compliments for our garden which is beautiful throughout the growing season.
 Perhaps its highlight comes in October, when the seed heads of smooth beardtongue contrast with the flowers of pink muhligrass.

 3.)
 Managing the landscape at St.Michael’s Church.
 Over the last 20 years St. Michael’s has made significant strides toward native plant landscaping.
-There is a large detention basin planted in wildflowers; there is a long tree and shrub border along the parking lot, and the foundation plantings are mostly native as well.
+There is a large detention basin planted with wildflowers; there is a long tree and shrub border along the parking lot, and the foundation plantings are mostly native as well.
 Since our chapter holds its indoor meetings and its annual plant exchange at St. Michael’s, some of our members and friends may want to help manage the church’s landscape.
 Because of the large diversity of native plants, this church property is a great place to study how native plants can be used in an urban landscape.